|

 Old Courthouse Complex

 Stroll through Busselton’s heritage-listed Old Courthouse Complex and take a deep dive into rich local history.
 Discover tales of hardship and escape within the gaol cells and uncover true stories of tragedy and heroism surrounding the infamous S.S.
 Georgette shipwreck.
-Explore the Gallery Store’s curated collection of local art and unwind with a coffee at the charming Old Post Office Cafe.
+Explore local art on display and unwind with a coffee at the charming Old Post Office Cafe.

 Situated within the Busselton Cultural Precinct at the jetty end of Queen Street, the Old Courthouse Complex buildings are among the oldest in Busselton.